 matter (PM2.5) and ozone.
 The CAAQS are part of a collaborative national Air Quality Management System (AQMS), to better protect human health and the

 Alberta’s six air zones are assessed for achievement against these values.
-The first assessment, based on 2011-2013 monitoring data, has been completed and is available here, along with supplementary information on the CAAQS and Alberta’s implementation of the Air Zone Management Framework.
+The air zones reports along with supplementary information on the CAAQS and Alberta’s implementation of the Air Zone Management Framework are available below.

 This table illustrates the CAAQS and management thresholds for 2015.
 The following map shows the six air zones, which are based on the Land-use Framework Regions.